hvpham-yorku/Group8_YUPlanner/doc/sprint1/standups.md

 Currently, there are no blockers, but I may need to discuss the exact features required on the placeholder pages with the team to avoid misalignment.

+## Nov 21, 2024 - Sprint 1 Standup 8
+**Done By Anusha Mansoor**

+## **What did you work on since the last standup?**

+I worked on connecting the database to the login page and the sign up page.
+I was able to get the sign up page to add new students and professors to the database.
+For the login page I was able to get students to sign in.

+## **What do you commit to next?**

+Next, I will ensure the database is connected to the rest of the profiles (professor and advisor) to the login and sign up page and I also plan on connecting the courses database to the rest of the features in the app.

+## **When do you think you’ll be done?**

+I plan to finish these tasks in Sprint 2.

+## **Do you have any blockers?**

+Currently, there are some blockers I faced are not being able to connect the professor database to the login page.